Table of Contents

 Extended Topics

-Trail Hierarchy
+Quick Reference: Trail Hierarchy

 How to Play a Trail for Maximum Value: A Step-by-Step Guide

-Trail Hierarchy
+Quick Reference: Trail Hierarchy

 How to Play a Trail for Maximum Value: A Step-by-Step Guide

-Step 1: Leverage the Blind Phase
+Step 1: Extend the Blind Phase

-Step 2: Strategic Sideshow Management
+Step 3: Strategic Sideshow Management

 Scenario-Based Recommendations